Venture Capital Law

 Venture Capital

-Venture capital represents only one example of financing available to you in Florida.
+Venture capital represents only one example of financing available to you.
 You can acquire this form of funding from investors who show an interest in your business.
 Financial institutions and banks may also provide private equity financing in the form of venture capital.

 Private Equity Funds